bids-standard/bep001/Proposal_RepetitionTime.md

 + Please use `RepetitionTimePreparation` to define the segment
 + (overall or outer) repetition time (TR), if you need to reserve
 + `RepetitionTimeExcitation` field for the readout (echo-train or inner) TR.
-+ For example, in the MP2RAGE pulse sequence +diagram of the original
++ For example, in the MP2RAGE pulse sequence diagram of the original
 + publication (Marques et al. 2010), `RepetitionTimePreparation` corresponds to
-+ the MP2RAGE_TR, +whereas `RepetitionTimeExcitation` stands for the TR within
++ the MP2RAGE_TR, whereas `RepetitionTimeExcitation` stands for the TR within
 + individual readout blocks.
 ```